This healthy grilled eggplant sandwich with puy lentils makes a delicious satisfying lunch both vegans as well as omnivores will love!

 - Salt and pepper to taste

 - In a saucepan heat up 3 tablespoons of olive oil, add the garlic, onion, allspice and bay leaf, stir, lower the heat and fry for 2 minutes, stirring occasionally.

 - Add the lentils, tomatoes, sun-dried tomatoes, salt and pepper to taste, stir, cover and simmer for about 20 minutes, stirring occasionally.
 Add the parsley towards the end of the cooking.
 (If the mixture is not thick enough cook it uncovered over a high heat for 3 extra minutes, stirring often)

-- While the stew is cooking prepare the aubergine.
+- While the stew is cooking prepare the eggplant.
 Cut it widthways into 1 cm thick slices.
 Heat up a griddle pan.
 Brush both sides of the aubergine slices with the oil.
 Season with a little cinnamon and cayenne pepper.
-Place in the griddle pan, press gently and grill over a low heat for about 5 minutes on each side (be careful not to burn the aubergine).
+Place in the griddle pan, press gently and grill over a low heat for about 5 minutes on each side (be careful not to burn the eggplant).